Hyde46/reddit_api_rs/README.md

-# RsReddit - A Rust client for the Reddit Web API
+# RsReddit - A Rust Wrapper for the Reddit Web API

 ## Description